maruohon/Minecraft-Overviewer/README.rst

 be manually adjusted.

-The files with modifications from vanilla to modded are: overviewer_core/src/iterate.c overviewer_core/src/primitives/base.c overviewer_core/src/primitives/nether.c overviewer_core/textures.py
+The files with modifications from vanilla to modded are:
+ - overviewer_core/src/iterate.c
+ - overviewer_core/src/primitives/base.c
+ - overviewer_core/src/primitives/nether.c
+ - overviewer_core/textures.py

-You can view the changes and find out the parts that have changed by comparing he master branch to which this patch is based on and the result with the following git diff command: git diff master-164 ftb-164
+You can view the changes and find out the parts that have changed by comparing the master branch to which this patch is based on and the result with the following git diff command:
+ - git diff master-164 ftb-164

 Some blocks might not be rendered quite correctly, either because the correct rendering would require the use of tile entity data, which overviewer does not